-In its doubling, the aforementioned narrative seems to further correspond to the two overlapping adventure cycles of the father, the Odyssey proper, and of his son, the Telemachia.
-The latter, which is also described in Lessing's book, is based on the land, and concerns the return voyage of Telemachus from Ithaca (No13) to Pylos (No14), Sparta (No15) and Myceanae (No16).
-The narrative's double aspect also echoes Joyce's Ulysses with the two intersecting odysseys of Stephen Dedalus and Leopold Bloom through Dublin on that single day of 16 June 1904.
-In the latter's honour, the 16th June is celebrated the world over as Bloomsday.
+In its doubling, the aforementioned narrative seems to further correspond to the two overlapping adventure cycles of the father, the Odyssey proper and of his son, the Telemachia.
+The latter, which is also described in Lessing's book, is based on the land and concerns the return voyage of Telemachus to Ithaca (No13) from Pylos (No14), Sparta (No15) and Myceanae (No16).
+The narrative's double aspect also echoes Joyce's Ulysses with the two intersecting odysseys of Stephen Dedalus and Leopold Bloom through Dublin on that single day of 16 June 1904, perhaps parodying the most special day in classical mythology - the Parthenon's eastern pediment that tells the story of the birth of Athena, framed by the chariots of the ascending Helios (Sun) and the descending Selene (Moon).
+In the latter's honour, the 16th of June is celebrated the world over as Bloomsday.
 In Dublin, fans mark it by retracing the itineraries and visiting the places described in the book.
 Of course, the stations covering the two routes are impossible to recreate as a single person's experience.
 In 2012, Boston College professor of English literature Joseph Nugent put together Walking Ulysses: Joyce's Dublin Today, an interactive annotated Google map that plots the journeys of the novel's main characters through Dublin in 1904, giving users a virtual means to experience where life unfolded for Joyce in that city at that time (http://ulysses.bc.edu/).
 With typically Hibernian hyperbole, Joyce wanted "to give a picture of Dublin so complete that if the city one day suddenly disappeared from the earth it could be reconstructed from my book" (cited in Delaney 1981:10).
 This was rather far from true.
+In Vogue's 1969 Christmas issue, Russian-American novelist Vladimir Nabokov (1899-1977) offered his advice on teaching Ulysses,

 Joseph Nugent (Ireland).
 Walking Ulysses: Joyce's Dublin Today, 2012.
 Courtesy of Boston College, Chestnut Hill, MA. | Vladimir Nabokov (Russia, 1899-1977).
-Map of Paths in "Ulysses," 1969. | Luke McManus & Janette Mooney (Ireland, b.
+Map of Paths in "Ulysses", 1969. | Luke McManus & Janette Mooney (Ireland, b.
 1972 & 1970).
 Ulysses Map, 2011.
-Digital print on board (70x100).
+Digital print on board, 70 x 100.
 Dublin, IE: The James Joyce Centre.